pubnub/javascript/README.md

 ## BACKFILL

-PubNub Network offers automatic hot-memory backfill which pulls the full queue from of the message Network to provide a response filled with a compressed GZIP payload up to the maximum size of your queue length.
+PubNub Network offers automatic hot-memory backfill which pulls the full queue from the message Network to provide a response filled with a compressed GZIP payload up to the maximum size of your queue length.
 The Default Queue size is 100 for basic PubNub Accounts.
-Adding `backfill` to a truthy value on subscribe, you can pull up to the last 100 message off of an in-memory queue.
-Note that this queue is purged on a regular basis and you may instead wish to use PubNub Network History API to guarantee pulling historical messages.
+Adding backfill to a truthy value on subscribe, you can pull up to the last 100 messages off of an in-memory queue.
+Note that this queue is purged on a regularly and you may instead wish to use PubNub Network History API to guarantee pulling historical messages.

 >If you need to increase your queue length, contact PubNub Network at help@pubnub.com for larger queue length.